megaease/easeprobe/docs/Manual.md

     # Response Checking
     contain: "success" # response body must contain this string, if not the probe is considered failed.
     not_contain: "failure" # response body must NOT contain this string, if it does the probe is considered failed.
+    with_output: false # if true, the error message will contain the output, it works for `contain` and `not_contain` field.
     regex: false # if true, the contain and not_contain will be treated as regular expression. default: false
     eval: # eval is a expression evaluation for HTTP response message
       doc: XML # support  XML, JSON, HTML, TEXT.